-- Introduce staggered start and finish times to reduce congestion and contact at all times - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day. - Consider increasing the number or size of facilities available on site if possible - ▶ Based on the size of each facility, determine how many people can use it at any one time to maintain a distance of 2 metres. - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal. - ldentify 2-metre social distancing areas. - Remove all unnecessary items.
+- Introduce staggered start and finish times to reduce congestion and contact at all times. - Face covering should be worn. - Introduce enhanced cleaning of all facilities throughout the day and at the end of each day. - Consider increasing the number or size of facilities available on site if possible - Based on the size of each facility, determine how many people can use it at any one time to maintain a distance of 2 metres. - Provide suitable and sufficient rubbish bins in these areas with regular removal and disposal. - Identify 2-metre social distancing areas. - Remove all unnecessary items.